What is fasting?

 Lord Father,

-Lord, I may be weak but you are strong.
-Help me to hunger your presence more than hungering food and forgive me for the times I don’t prioritize you like I should.
+Lord, I may be weak, but you are strong.
+Help me to hunger for your presence more than hunger for food, and forgive me for the times I don’t prioritize you like I should.
 Continue to draw me closer to you.
 I am yours, completely and fully.

 Amen.